facebook/opaque-ke/CONTRIBUTING.md

 ## License
-By contributing to opaque-ke, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to opaque-ke, you agree that your contributions will be licensed under both the LICENSE-MIT and LICENSE-APACHE files in the root directory of this source tree.